Proximity-enabled control of spin-orbit coupling in phosphorene symmetrically and asymmetrically encapsulated by WSe$_2$ monolayers: Atomic structure and ab-initio calculation details

 \section{Atomic structure and ab-initio calculation details}

 In Fig.~\ref{FigHet}~(a)-(d), we present side views of the atomic structure models of the WSe$_2$/P/WSe$_2$ heterostructures, with different relative orientations between the top and bottom WSe$_2$ MLs and phosphorene.
 The commensurate heterostructures were constructed using the CellMatch code~\cite{L15}, containing 20 P, 16 W, and 32 Se atoms.
 We kept the phosphorene unstrained, at the same time straining both WSe$_2$ monolayers by 0.51\%.
 We label the A (B) orientation of WSe$_2$ ML having the twist angle $0^{\rm o}$ ($60^{\rm o}$) with the armchair direction of phosphorene ML.
 Furthermore, in Fig.~\ref{FigHet}~(e), the relative orientation of phosphorene's Brillouin zone (BZ) with respect to the BZ orientation of A and B WSe$_2$ MLs is given.
 We will label the four heterostructures as IPJ, I,J=A,B, where I/J corresponds to the top/bottom WSe$_2$ ML.
-In all four cases, the heterostructure has the vertical mirror plane symmetry ($yz$ plane), where the armchair (zigzag) direction coincides with the $y$ $(x)$ direction of the heterostructure.
-Lattice vectors of phosphorene ML are equal to ${\bm a}=a {\bf e}_x$, ${\bf b}=b {\bf e}_y$, where $a=3.2986\AA$ and $b=4.6201\AA$~\cite{JKG+19}, while the lattice vectors of WSe$_2$ ML correspond to ${\bm a}_1=a_{\rm W} {\bf e}_x$, ${\bm a}_2=a_{\rm W}(-{\bf e}_x+\sqrt{3}{\bf e}_y$)/2 ($a_{{\rm W}}=3.286\AA$~\cite{WJ69}).
+We emphasize that the vertical mirror plane symmetry, present in both PA and PB bilayer heterostructures~\cite{MGK+23}, is preserved in the trilayer case since putting one more A or B-oriented WSe$_2$ monolayer on top of the bilayer heterostructure is compatible with the bilayer's symmetry.
+In all four cases, the vertical mirror plane symmetry coincides with the $yz$ plane, where the armchair (zigzag) direction corresponds to the $y$ $(x)$ direction of the heterostructure.